 There is a full kitchen, a table that can accommodate four, a microwave oven and a dishwasher--and of course, wireless internet and cable television.
-There's a bathroom with a shower and tub.
 For laundry, you have your choice of two laundromats a half block away.
 And my garden is yours to enjoy, and share with me.

-Fabulous Vanderbilt Avenue, with its bustling cafes, bars and restaurants is a half-block away, and contains the wonderful 606 R&D, The Vanderbilt, Zaytoons for yummy Mediterranean, Chuko for scrumptious Japanese ramen and, for the best ice cream you'll have ever tasted, Ample Hills Creamery.
+Fabulous Vanderbilt Avenue, with its bustling cafes, bars and restaurants is a half-block away, and contains the new superstar hotspot Olmsted, the almost-as-good Faun across the street from it, Zaytoons for yummy Mediterranean, Chuko for scrumptious Japanese ramen, a new Korean restaurant called White Tiger that's been getting raves and, for the best ice cream you'll have ever tasted, Ample Hills Creamery.
 The Brooklyn Flea--home to hundreds of vendors hawking all manner of unique finds and delicious foods on Saturdays--is a ten-minute walk down Vanderbilt in Fort Greene.
 Vibrant Crown Heights is also a short walk's distance and contains still more fantastic places to eat.
-(My four favorites are Bar Corvo, Mayfield, Sushi Gen and The Classon.)
+(My four favorites are Aita Trattoria, Mayfield, Chavela's and Sushi Gen.)

-My daughters and I live on the three floors above the garden apartment and I'll be most happy to furnish you with additional dining and touring suggestions, as well as promptly help trouble-shoot any problems that may come up.
+I live on the three floors above the garden apartment and will be most happy to furnish you with additional dining and touring suggestions, as well as promptly help trouble-shoot any problems that may come up.